 Getting to know each other while discussing some important topics

-begin planning for our first round of bargaining under the new rules.
+This was a preliminary meeting, intended to discover common areas of concern and begin planning for our first round of bargaining under the new rules.
 The topics covered included:

 - Essential Service Agreements (ESA);